beardyman/forge/README.md

 ```

 The other configuration format is for named configurations.
 This can be useful if your project requires two separate migrations.
 Names are arbitrary
 and there are no limits to how many named migrations you can have.
+The defaults above apply to each named configuration.
 ```json
 {
   "forge": {